 He subsequently began a 14-year long association with the European Management of Hewlett-Packard, a leading information technology company.
 He has been permanent senior adviser to two European Chief Executives, and has also been Secretary to the European Management Team.

 Stéphane was advisor to the Managing Director of the Société Générale de Surveillance (SGS), the world's largest inspection company, in the early 90's.
 He developed projects for the business unit in charge of government contracts relating to customs, import and export verification, tax collection, etc.

 In the banking industry, he designed and implemented a new strategic management process at the Swiss Bank Corporation head-office in Geneva.
 The SBS, formerly one of the three largest Swiss banks, has now merged with the former Union Bank of Switzerland to form the new United Bank of Switzerland (UBS).

 For the Management Board of Nestlé, the world's largest food company, he designed the methodology for, and conducted a "Competitiveness Audit".
 This major project focussed on Nestlé’s relationships with key suppliers and top customers.

-More recently, he was Chairman of the Board of the FF Sandoz Financial and Banking Holding (2000 to 2003) and member of the Board of Directors of the Banque Edouard Constant (1998 to 2003).
+More recently, he was Chairman of the Board of the FF Sandoz Financial and Banking Holding and member of the Board of Directors of the Banque Edouard Constant.
 These two entities were part of the Sandoz Foundation (a prominent European investor in the pharmaceutical, telecommunications, hotel, watch, and financial industries).

-Professor Garelli is currently Chairman of the Board of "Le Temps", the leading French language Swiss newspaper.
+Professor Garelli was also Chairman of the Board of "Le Temps", the leading French language Swiss newspaper, for 15 years.